SAbubakarQ/SAbubakarQ/README.md

 🏫 - I’m attending the University of Arkansas

-🌱 - I’m currently learning Angular and Power BI
+🌱 - I’m currently learning about SQL, APIs, and Deterministic finite automaton and their variations.

-🤓 - I've currently developed projects using C++, C#, Java, Python, SwiftUI, Angular, SQL, Gradle, Springboot, and Power BI.
+🤓 - I've currently developed projects using C++, C#, Java, Python, SwiftUI, Angular, SQL, Gradle, Springboot, ReactNative, and Power BI.

 📬 - Ways To Reach Me: